vason-io/vason-io.github.io/docs/support/terms-of-service.md

 ### Introduction and Acceptance of Terms

-Welcome to Vason ("the Service").
-By accessing or using the Service, you agree to comply with and be bound by these Terms of Service ("Terms").
+Welcome to Vason ("the Service", "we," "us," or "Vason").
+By accessing or using the Service, you agree to comply with and be bound by these
+Terms of Service ("Terms").
 If you do not agree with these Terms, please do not use the Service.

 ### Definitions